 Recent studies and mapping indicate that the map area encompasses a complex suite of depositional landforms and sediment sequences related to supraglacial, subglacial and proglacial sedimentation.
-To map a relatively large area with such diverse glacial terrains we selected the most comprehensive mapping strategy-- a landform sediment assemblage approach.
+To map a relatively large area with such diverse glacial terrains we selected the most comprehensive mapping strategy-a landform sediment assemblage approach.
 Various glacial landforms are the result of specific processes at work in the glacial system.
 Glacial landforms typically have similar relief, stratigraphic and sedimentologic characteristics (Carney and Mooers, 1998).
 Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976, Eyles and Menzies, 1983).

 Eyles and Menzies (1983) recognized three broad terrestrial glacial environments: subglacial, supraglacial and proglacial.
 Each of these environments is characterized by a unique relief pattern, stratigraphy and sedimentology.

 In the map area, it appears all environments are related to supraglacial and/or proglacial processes.
 After much deliberation, review of pertinent literature, and review of the associated sediment packages; we are formally re-characterizing areas with large tracts of discontinuous elongated hummocks and aligned ridges oriented transverse to glacier flow from subglacially-controlled areas (Quade et al., 2001) to areas of supraglacial orgin.
-This decision was based on observation of relatively thick (3-8+ m) packages of supraglacial diamicton associated with these landform features and the regional extent of these features across DML till plains associated with recessional ice advances.
+This decision was based on observation of relatively thick (3-8+ m) packages of supraglacial diamicton associated with these landform features and the regional extent of these features across Des Moines Lobe till plains associated with recessional ice advances.
 The supraglacial environment is typically characterized by hummocky terrain that forms arcuate belts of moraine complexes and undulating plains with thick increments of supraglacial sediment (>3 m).
 It is now recognized from recent STATEMAP mapping efforts that numerous low-relief recessional moraines are present down the central axis of the DML.
-These features are indistinguisable on the land surface but are visible from high-altitude imagery.
-These recessional features are associated with the Clare, Renwick and West Bend moraine complexes.
+These features are not evident on the land surface but are visible on high-altitude imagery.
+These recessional features are associated with the Clare, Unique (newly recognized recessional moraine in Humboldt county), Renwick and West Bend moraine complexes.
 Most likely these features are related to supraglacial as well as proglacial processes.
-The proglacial environment is characterized by a host of relief patterns that encompass coarse-grained glaciofluvial ice-contact sediments associated with glacial plains, fans and channel deposits, and fine-grained glaciolacustrine deposits associated with lake plains.
+The proglacial environment is characterized by a host of relief patterns that encompass coarse-grained glaciofluvial ice-contact sediments associated with lake plains, fans and channel deposits, and fine-grained glaciolacustrine deposits associated with lake plains and fine-grained slackwater deposits mantling Late Wisconsin terraces along the Des Moines River in Humboldt county.

-Fifteen landform sediment assemblage units were identified in the map area utilizing digital elevation models (DEMs), high altitude aerial photography, orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
-Thirty-one cores were collected in the county which represents well over 900 feet of new subsurface information obtained as part of this mapping project.
-The fifteen units are: Hudson Episode: depressions, alluvium, North and South Raccoon River, Des Moines River and Beaver Creek Valley: low, intermediate, intermediate-high and high terraces; Late Wisconsin Episode: sand dunes and sand sheets, loess, till plain with discontinuous elongated hummocky ridge forms, aligned ridge to discontinuous elongated hummocky ridge forms, aligned ridge to discontinuous elongated hummocky ridge forms, aligned ridge to discontinuous elongated by post-glacial till.
+Thirteen landform sediment assemblage units were identified in the map area utilizing digital elevation models (DEMs), high altitude aerial photography, orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
+Twenty-five cores were collected in the county which represents well over 850 feet of new subsurface information obtained as part of this mapping project.
+The thirteen units are: Hudson Episode: depressions, alluvium, alluvium shallow to bedrock; Late Wisconsin Episode: sand dunes and sand sheets, till plain with discontinous elongated hummocky ridge forms, aligned ridge to discontinuous elongated hummocky ridge forms, till plain with linked depression systems and aligned ridge forms to discontinuous elongated hummocky ridge forms, till ridge, valley train outwash, valley train outwash shallow to bedrock, slackwater deposits overlying valley train outwash, and lake sediment small-scale landform features.
 The following is a description of each landform sediment assemblage listed by post-glacial and glaciogenic origin.